Creating a Sandbox Environment in Business Central

 Resetting the sandbox environment will remove it completely, and then create it again with the default demonstration data.

-- It is possible for an administrator or another user to limit or even block access for some users to the sandbox environment.
+An administrator can limit or even block access for some users to the sandbox environment.
 This can be done by using the standard security features of the product, such as the User card, user groups, and permission sets.
+For more information, see Assign Permissions to Users and Groups.

 Advanced Functionality in the Sandbox Environment

-In a sandbox environment, you will find the Designer enabled, which you can activate by selecting the design icon on a page.
+In a sandbox environment, you will find the Designer enabled.
+You can activate Designer by selecting the design icon on a page, or by choosing the Design menu item in the Settings menu.

 To enable the advanced user experience